fuz/canvaspace/README.markdown

 ## Licence

-This code is GPLed.
+This code is GPLed unless otherwise stated.
 If you use any ideas, please link.